blinklabs-io/docs/src/content/docs/guides/adder/example-4-watch-a-smart-contract-for-a-specific-asset-id-and-get-a-desktop-notification.md

+---
+title: Adder - Example 4
+description: Adder Example 4 - Watch a Smart Contract for a Specific Asset ID and get a Desktop Notification.
+---

 # Watch a Smart Contract for a Specific Asset ID and get a Desktop Notification

 This example is a bit more advanced, where we use Adder to watch a smart contract to see if a certain asset was added or removed from the contract.